-Once customers have selected their base subscription and set the frequency for their custom plan, you can forward them to one or more upsell widgets using the "Forward to Widget" setting under advanced settings in each widget.
+Once customers have selected their base subscription and set the frequency for their custom plan, you can forward them to one or more upsell widgets.

 Your upsell widgets can contain both one-time and/or recurring add-ons.
 You can also string as many upsell widgets together as you need to create a custom checkout funnel for your customers.

 For example, a coffee company might have the customer select their frequency in the 1st widget (weekly, monthly, quarterly) then forward the customer through a series of upsell widgets so they can select their favorite coffee(s) to build a custom subscription plan.

 The first upsell widget might be all dark roasts, then the 2nd widget could be their light & medium roasts, and finally, the last upsell widget could be all the one-time add-on options like coffee filters, etc.

 Eventually, the customer is forwarded to the cart for checkout, rather than another upsell widget using the same "Forward to Widget" settings (select cart when ready).

 Once you have two or more widgets complete, you need to link them.
 To set this up, go back and edit your first widget (should be a pricing table in most scenarios).
 Under the advanced settings, there is a setting's menu for "Chained Widget Settings."
 This lets you link widgets together.
 By default, all widgets are set to forward directly to the cart, but you can change that to forward to another widget(s) before the cart: